Chas-Henrik/u07-individuell-uppgift-jobchaser-chas-henrik-nextjs-backend/README.md

 Dark/light-mode has been implemented with 'useContext' and the filtering ComboBoxes, Search Input & Favorite Mark/Un-mark have been implemented with Redux Toolkit.

+The user will be signed out and redirected to the landing page (`/`) on re-load and the user will be redirected to the `/signin` page on `401 Unauthorized` errors.

 The site has been published on Vercel:
 [https://u07-individuell-uppgift-jobchaser-chas-henrik-nextjs.vercel.app/](https://u07-individuell-uppgift-jobchaser-chas-henrik-nextjs.vercel.app/)